MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

   - **Never** for Crashes
   - **Never** for Test events

-You will receive automatic email notifications when your selected events happen.
+You'll receive automatic email notifications when your selected events happen.
 For example, here is what a Build success email notification looks like:

 ![Email notification for a successful build](media/emailSuccessfulBuild.png)